jhrcook/demeter2-stan/notebooks/005_demeter2-in-stan.md

 pystan.check_hmc_diagnostics(d2_m3_fit)
 ```

+    WARNING:pystan:Rhat above 1.1 or below 0.9 indicates that the chains very likely have not mixed
-    WARNING:pystan:6 of 8000 iterations ended with a divergence (0.075 %).
+    WARNING:pystan:3 of 8000 iterations ended with a divergence (0.0375 %).
-    WARNING:pystan:Try running with adapt_delta larger than 0.999 to remove the divergences.
+    WARNING:pystan:Try running with adapt_delta larger than 0.99 to remove the divergences.
+    WARNING:pystan:220 of 8000 iterations saturated the maximum tree depth of 10 (2.75 %)
+    WARNING:pystan:Run again with max_treedepth larger than 10 to avoid saturation

     {'n_eff': True,
-     'Rhat': True,
+     'Rhat': False,
      'divergence': False,
-     'treedepth': True,
+     'treedepth': False,
      'energy': True}